Day 1 – Vang Vieng Outskirts

 7. Kayaking on the river

-Cross the iconic orange bridge over the river before starting your ascent up the steep steps to the cave.
-Once up there, it is well worth it for the views and for the impressively large cave.
-There are lights inside the cave, to help you to see the beautiful interior.
+Ascend the steep steps to the cave, making your way up for the worthy views of the impressively large space.
+There are lights inside the cave to help you to see the beautiful interior.
+Note: Unfortunately, the iconic orange bridge across the river no longer exists.

 9. Vieng Tara Villa Rice-fields